 - Phase currents,

 - Neutral currents.

 - Current flow in CPC (ground loop).

 - Neutral to earth voltage at multiple location throughout the system.

-- Voltage from the enclosure of equipment and the earth (less than 3 volt)
+- Voltage from the chassis of equipment and the ground (less than 3 volt)

 - Phase to neutral voltage.

 - Circuit breaker voltage drop.

-Proper Wiring Makes a Difference
+Proper Wiring Makes A Difference

-- Run all power and protective conductors together - Double the size of the neutral - Run all telecommunication cables separate from power cables - Used solid or stranded wire copper conductor for equipment circuit protective conductor, not conduit.
+- Run all power and protective conductors together - Double the size of the neutral or use separate neutral conductors - Double the size of neutral carrying conductor in the transformer and distribution boards (if applicable) - Run all telecommunication cables separate from power cables - Used solid or stranded wire copper conductor for equipment circuit protective conductor, not conduit.